-When sound waves hit the bidirectional pressure-gradient ribbon microphone from the side, they reach the front and rear of the diaphragm at the same time.
-This puts equal pressure at both sides of the diaphragm and causes no movement.
-No movement means no mic signal so the microphone has essentially no sensitivity to sound from the sides.
+When sound waves hit the bidirectional pressure-gradient ribbon microphone from the side, they reach the front and rear of the diaphragm simultaneously.
+This puts equal pressure on both sides of the diaphragm and causes no movement.
+No movement means no mic signal, so the microphone has essentially no sensitivity to sound from the sides.

 This results in a bidirectional (figure-8) polar pattern.
 Since ribbon microphones are inherently designed this way, they inherently have bidirectional polar patterns.

 Here is a bidirectional polar pattern graph with the above-drawn ribbon element overlaid:

 Note that the front of the bidirectional pattern yields and positive polarity signal while the rear of the bidirectional pattern yields a negative polarity signal.

 I have written a very detailed article on the bidirectional polar pattern called What Is A Bidirectional/Figure-8 Microphone?
 (With Mic Examples).